tableau/webdataconnector/docs3/wdc_create_custom_auth_connector.md

    This creates a directory with the earthquake data boilerplate code, which is included with the toolkit.

-1. Change directories to the myBasicAuthConnector directory.
+1. Change directories to the myCustomAuthConnector directory.
    ```
    cd myCustomAuthConnector
    ```